andii-online/me/README.md

 - this is my personal website. it is meant to show off who i am as a person. i try to keep it honest and intimate, because i believe that genuine interaction is critical in the digital world.
-- pages generated with a rust program found in `/src`
+- pages generated with a rust program found in `/site-builder`

-# planned features
-- flesh out projects to have separate pages for each project
-- blog
-- recognize browser dark-mode and change style accordingly
-- fun web toys

 # to recompile
-after installing `cargo`, navigate to the `src` directory.
+after installing `cargo`, navigate to the `site-builder` directory.
 ```
 cargo run
 ```